brony28/brony28/README.md

 ### Hi there 👋

 Seasonal coder?
 More like impulsive one.
-Mostly using this as my public dump of codes and stuffs.
+Mostly using this as my public/private dump of codes and stuffs.

-- 🔭 I’m currently working on BI Tool.
+- 🔭 I’m currently working on PowerBI (BI Tool).
 - 🌱 I’m currently learning ....
 TBD
+- 🤔 I’m looking for help with ... getting back on track.

 <!--
 **brony28/brony28** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.